justinbinder/dactyl-cc-zmk/README.md

 # dactyl-cc-zmk
-My ZMK config for dactyl-cc keyboard
+My ZMK config for dactyl-cc keyboard, modded by Justin